 2. Ditch the Artificial Fragrances

-3. Change out your AC filters + Consider Investing in an Air Purifier
+3. Change out your AC filters and Consider Investing in an Air Purifier

-Along with simple swaps like adding more plants to your home and removing toxic scented products, upgrading your air system in general makes a huge difference.
-As we talked about earlier, air quality indoors can be surprisingly poor.
-Of course outdoor air pollution is a problem, but did you know indoor air quality can be up to 10 times worse than outside?
+Along with simple swaps like adding more plants to your home and removing toxic scented products, upgrading your air system, in general, makes a huge difference.
+As we talked about earlier, the air quality indoors can be surprisingly poor.
+Of course, outdoor air pollution is a problem, but did you know indoor air quality can be up to 10 times worse than outside?
 Make sure you’re regularly changing out your filters (I set a calendar appointment alert on my phone so I don’t forget!) and consider adding an air purifier.
 And the easiest way to refresh the air in your home of all: throw open those windows!